 One study examined potential risk factors when administering vaccines (Kass et al., 2003b), and few factors were associated with the development of FISS.
 It was observed that the size of the needle and the syringe, the velocity of injection, and whether manual pressure was applied after injection or not, played no role.
-In contrast, the temperature of the vaccine made a significant difference, with cold vaccines being associated with a higher risk of FISS development than vaccines at room temperature (Kass et al., 2003).
+In contrast, the temperature of the vaccine made a significant difference, with cold vaccines being associated with a higher risk of FISS development than vaccines at room temperature (Kass et al., 2003b).
 Thus, vaccines should be taken out of the refrigerator about 15 minutes before injection, but not much longer to avoid reduction in vaccinal efficacy.

 It has been shown that recombinant canarypox-vectored vaccines cause less inflammation at the injection site by an extensive study investigating the subcutaneous tissue response following the administration of a single dose of multi-component vaccines.
 Three groups of 15 cats were injected with one of three vaccines or saline as a negative control; cats in group A received a non-adjuvanted recombinant canarypox-vectored FeLV vaccine; cats in group B received a FeLV vaccine with a lipid-based adjuvant; cats in group C were vaccinated with a FeLV vaccine adjuvanted with an alum-Quil A mixture.
 On days 7, 21 and 62 post-vaccination, significantly less inflammation was associated with administration of the non-adjuvanted recombinant canarypox-vectored vaccine.
 The inflammation was most severe in cats receiving aluminium-based adjuvant.
 Cats receiving adjuvanted vaccines had evidence of residual adjuvant material accumulated within macrophages even at 62 days post-vaccination (Day et al., 2007).
-As described earlier in a case-control study comparing associations between vaccine types with development of FISS, adjuvanted inactivated vaccines were significantly more commonly associated with FISS development than other vaccines; of 35 vaccinated cats with sarcoma on the hind limb, 25 cats had received adjuvanted vaccines, seven cats had received MLV vaccines (FPV, FHV-1, and FCV), while only one cat had received a recombinant canarypox-vectored vaccine (Srivastav et al., 2012; EBM grade III).
+As described earlier, in a case-control study comparing associations between vaccine types with development of FISS, adjuvanted inactivated vaccines were significantly more commonly associated with FISS development than other vaccines; of 35 vaccinated cats with sarcoma on the hind limb, 25 cats had received adjuvanted vaccines, seven cats had received MLV vaccines (FPV, FHV-1, and FCV), while only one cat had received a recombinant canarypox-vectored vaccine (Srivastav et al., 2012; EBM grade III).

 Finally, to prevent development of FISS, cats should be vaccinated only as frequently as necessary.
 Therefore, long vaccination intervals should be applied in adult animals where possible, vaccines (such as rabies vaccines and FPV vaccines) that are licensed for three- or even longer boosters should be preferred, no FeLV or rabies vaccinations should be administered to indoor-only cats, and immune cats should not be vaccinated (e.g. if presence of antibodies, e.g., against FPV, is detected).
 This confirms the necessity of individual vaccination schedules.